kirill-menke/medical-wsss-paper-notes/paper_notes/patch_classification.md

 MIL is applied to train an instance classifier model.
 Therefore, a WSI is divided into equally-sized patches (224 x 224) which are interpreted as instances.

-## Five questions about this paper:
+## Three questions about this paper:

 ### 1. [Problem Definition] What problem is this paper trying to solve?
 It tackles the problem of WSI segmentation using only binary image-level labels of WSI patches